LeeHyunJongSNN/AST/README.md

 hetzer44@naver.com
 Then, I will send the package and datasets.
 For using the package, just put the package into the bindsnet folder in the python library folder (site-packages)

+# Type
+snn_wq.py is a Python file for classifying Wine Quality (WQ) dataset. snn_digits.py is a Python file for classifying MNIST (8*8 pixels) dataset